-With the ninth season of Married At First Sight less than three weeks away, we have A LOT of questions!
+After the tenth season of Married At First Sight, we have A LOT of questions!

 However, since the stars give up three months of their lives in Australia's largest couples experiment, there's one question we're always asking - how much do the Married at First Sight contestants really get paid?

-We've gone straight to a very well-versed source in the matter, Nasser Sultan, who is arguably one of season five's most polarising contestants, to find out exactly how much these stars get paid for giving up their lives and appearing on the popular Channel Nine show!
+However, that is a major salary boost from when Nassar Sultan, who is arguably one of season five's most polarising contestants, revealed how much the stars were getting paid to give up their lives and appearing on the popular Channel Nine show.